About the Kittery Community Center

 Janice Grady managed the 5.5 million dollar construction project and says many residents deserve the credit for bringing the project to fruition.
-Current KCC General Manager Jeremy Paul was also closely involved in the project.
+Current KCC Director Jeremy Paul was also closely involved in the project.

 Looking back at the long and winding road, Jeremy also credits the tremendous group effort.
 He says the KCC has become an important hub in the community – proving the value of a partnership between the town, local non-profits, volunteers, and residents.